-Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that can be life-threatening.
+Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that is life threatening.

 The heart pumps blood to the lungs, brain, and other organs.
-Interruption of the heartbeat for only a few seconds can lead to fainting (syncope) or cardiac arrest.
+If the heartbeat is interrupted, even for a few seconds, it can lead to fainting (syncope) or cardiac arrest.

 Fibrillation is an uncontrolled twitching or quivering of muscle fibers (fibrils).
 When it occurs in the lower chambers of the heart, it is called ventricular fibrillation.
 During ventricular fibrillation, blood is not pumped from the heart.
 Sudden cardiac death results.

-A person who has a VF episode can suddenly collapse or become unconscious, because the brain and muscles have stopped receiving blood from the heart.
+A person who has a VF episode can suddenly collapse or become unconscious.
+This happens because the brain and muscles are not receiving blood from the heart.

 The following symptoms may occur within minutes to 1 hour before the collapse:

-A cardiac monitor will show a very disorganized heart rhythm.
+A cardiac monitor will show a very disorganized ("chaotic") heart rhythm.

-Tests will be done to search for the cause of the VF.
+Tests will be done to look for the cause of the VF.

-Ventricular fibrillation is a medical emergency and must be treated immediately to save a person's life.
+Ventricular fibrillation is a medical emergency.
+It must be treated immediately to save a person's life.

-VF is treated by delivering a quick electric shock through the chest using a device called an external defibrillator.
+VF is treated by delivering a quick electric shock through the chest.
+It is done using a device called an external defibrillator.
 The electric shock can immediately restore the heartbeat to a normal rhythm, and should be done as quickly as possible.
 Many public places now have these machines.

 Medicines may be given to control the heartbeat and heart function.

-VF will lead to death within a few minutes unless it is treated quickly and effectively.
-Even then, long-term survival for people who live through a VF attack outside of the hospital is between 2% and 25%.
+VF will lead to death within a few minutes unless it is treated quickly and properly.
+Even then, long-term survival for people who live through a VF attack outside of the hospital is low.

 People who have survived VF may be in a coma or have long-term damage.